 It’s no secret that the value of email has grown significantly and a company should always be able to find important emails with ease.
 This is where email archiving comes in.
-The archiving takes place either as the email is being sent or directly from the email application itself and is then indexed in the cloud or onsite.
+The archiving takes place as the email is being sent or directly from the email application itself and is then indexed in the cloud or onsite.
 There are numerous reasons why a business should choose to archive their emails – we’ve put together just a few below.

-1. Reduce your storage needs
+1. Reduce your storage needs and cost

 Due to the sheer number of emails sent on a daily basis, the amount of server space you need to store emails can quickly accelerate.
 Reduced server space can mean increased costs (as you may need to upgrade your storage requirements) or poorer performance.
 Yet, emails are crucial records of communication – between employees, customers and prospects – which you wouldn’t want to simply delete.
 Email archiving systems give you the best of both worlds, by reducing the amount of email storage you need while simultaneously keeping your important business data secure.